Here’s how to save up to 150 calories on a PB&J (Peanut Butter and Jelly) sandwich.

 Being prepared with a healthy side meal before you sit down with your PB&J sandwich can ensure that you stay healthy even on no-cooking days.

 What do you think?
 What are your tips and tricks to shave calories in your everyday life?
-Share your thoughts in the comments section or with the community in the blog’s Facebook Page.
+Share your thoughts in the comments section.
 I eagerly look forward to hearing them!!!